-In 2016, Indianapolis International Airport (IND) successfully received the Level 1 Mapping of the Airport Carbon Accreditation (ACA) Program.
-This level of accreditation is given to airports that have determined how much carbon it emits every year and from which activities and operations, in order to map out how to reduce emissions.
+In 2017, Indianapolis International Airport (IND) successfully received the Level 2 Reduction of the Airport Carbon Accreditation (ACA) Program.
+This level of accreditation is given to airports that have provided evidence of effective carbon management procedures and show that reduction targets have been achieved.
 This is a huge step in the right direction for IND's sustainability efforts.

-IND is now working to achieve ACA Level 2 Reduction accreditation with the data drawn from Level 1 Mapping.
+IND is now working to achieve the ACA Level 3 Optimization accreditation with the data drawn from Level 2 Reduction.
 Long-term, our goal is to continually work to reduce our carbon footprint at IND to achieve all 4 Levels of Certification from the Airport Carbon Accreditation (ACA).

 IND is the first airport in the nation to be awarded Leadership in Energy and Environmental Design (LEED) certification for an entire terminal campus.
 LEED certification is given to facilities that are resource efficient, using less water and energy and reduced greenhouse gas emissions into the environment.

 - 100% of all IND public spaces receive natural daylight.

 - IND is an eco-friendly home to the largest airport-based solar farm complex in the world, generating enough electricity to power over 3,200 average homes.

 - More than 2,000 acres of airport land has been established as a conservation area, providing critical habitats for wildlife, including the endangered Indiana bat.

 The relocation of the IND main terminal in 2008 resulted in drastic improvements in air quality surrounding the area.
 The proximity dramatically cuts aircraft taxi times and, consequentially, airline fuel consumption, CO2 emissions and passenger delays.